UnionOfRAD/li3_behaviors/README.md

 Analog to exposing static methods, instance methods can also be exposed to the model easily.
 Any concrete method implemented in the behavior will be exposed.
-Each behavior method will in addition to the `$entity` parameter also receive an instance of the behavior as a second parameter i.e. to access configuration.
+Each behavior method will in addition to the `$entity` parameter also receive the name of the model and an instance of the behavior as a second parameter i.e. to access configuration.

 ```php
 // ...